dennissergeev/2017_march_talk/slides.md

 <div class="w55">
   <img src="media/all_obs_map_with_globe.jpg">
   <ul>
-  <li>Satellite data: AVHRR, CloudSat, ASCAT</li>
+  <li>+ satellite data: AVHRR, CloudSat, ASCAT</li>
   </ul>
 </div>

 <aside class="notes">
+* So why is this case worth investigating?
+* Plus, shear-line cases are a bit underrepresented in PL studies.
+* But at the same time this case is typical of many mesoscale vortices forming on the edge of a cold-air outbreak.
-* During the ACCACIA field campaign, the polar low was probed by instrumented aircraft
+* There are a lot of observations available, because it was probed by instrumented aircraft during the ACCACIA field campaign (purple line on the map)
-* The red box in the figure shows the modelling domain of the UK Met Office Unified model
+* And it is rare: even today, there are only about a dozen of PLs observed with instrumented aircraft
 </aside>